 As partnership and data coordinator, Breaux has merged her passion for improving college access with research and data analysis skills learned through the online Master of Education in Curriculum and Instruction, Instructional Specialist concentration, from the University of Louisiana at Lafayette.

-Breaux earned her alternative teaching certification and began teaching social studies, English, and social studies in Vermilion Parish in 2009 as she pursued a master’s in English.
+Breaux earned her alternative teaching certification and began teaching English and social studies in Vermilion Parish in 2009 as she pursued a master’s in English.
 While she found the subject matter interesting personally, she couldn’t apply it to her professional life.

 In 2011, she connected with the Acadiana Writing Project, a grant-based program that aims to improve writing education, improve professional development programs for teachers, and improve the professional standing of teachers.